A View to a Kill (The Vampire Diaries)

-"Stand By Me" is the twelfth episode of Season Four of The Vampire Diaries, premiering January 31, 2013 on The CW.
+"Stand By Me" is the twelfth episode of the fourth season of the American supernatural teen drama television series The Vampire Diaries, and the 78th of the series.
+It aired on The CW on January 31, 2013.
+The episode was written by executive story editor Rebecca Sonnenshine and directed by Brad Turner.

 Plot

 The morning after Stefan wakes up to remember he slept with Rebekah the night before.
 He tries to sneak out of her room without being noticed but before he Could he finds Klaus standing outside Rebekah's door.
 He is there to discuss how to stop Kol, who has the White Oak stake along with the daggers that Klaus had.
 He orders Rebekah to hand over the last dagger that is in her possession along with the White Oak ashes that she obtained from Klaus.
 When Rebekah won't help Klaus stop Kol and save Jeremy, Klaus turns to his old friend, Stefan, for help.

 Telling him to talk to Rebekah.
 But Stefan has other pressing matters like keeping Damon on lockdown after being compelled to kill Jeremy (by Kol).
 Klaus informs Stefan that this is why they have to find Kol or they could kiss their key to the map goodbye.
 Klaus reminds Stefan that with along daggering Kol, they end Damon's compulsion.
 Then Jeremy could continue killing Vampires and they could retrieve the cure for Elena.
 Which will then be a happily ever after for everyone.

 Bonnie has been in charge of taking Caroline's place in the preparations for the decades dance.
 Elena is at home with Jeremy making sure that he is safe, alongside Matt.
 Elena informs Bonnie that she wants Jeremy to kill Kol, because she believes that if he kills him then all of Kol's sire line will die and all of the vampires they turned will also die.
 Making it so that thousands of vampires die at once, thus causing Jeremy to complete the hunters mark.
 Which in turn gets them the key to the cure.
 Bonnie agrees to help.
 While washing dishes Elena's hands are burned and they realize that Mayor Hopkins has put Vervain in the water supply of Mystic Falls.
 This causes Bonnie to have an angry confrontation with her father.
 He informs her that he is reinstating the town curfew and canceling all the town events.
 Which includes the decades dance.
 Bonnie tells her dad that she had been protecting the town without his help just fine and that it is her job to do so.
 He calls her home for a family meeting.
 Kol threatens Bonnie telling her that no one could get to the cure if she is too dead to find it.
 Bonnie starts to break all the bones in Kol's body until she realizes that she is not in control anymore.